apache/spark/docs/programming-guide.md

 </tr>
 </table>

-Spark provide asynchronous actions to execute two or more actions concurrently, these actions are execute asynchronously without blocking calling thread.
-Refer to the RDD API doc for asynchronous actions ([Scala](api/scala/index.html#org.apache.spark.rdd.AsyncRDDActions),[Java](api/java/org/apache/spark/rdd/AsyncRDDActions.html))
+Spark RDD API also exposes asynchronous versions of some actions like foreach, collect, count etc. which return a handle immediately to the caller which can be used to wait for its completion.

 ### Shuffle operations